bioruffo/lucia_tiff/README.md

 # lucia_tiff
 A simple pyautogui script to edit multiple-image TIFFs

+Also a basic example on how to use pyautogui / pynput to automate keypresses.